super4minions/WebApp/README.md

 }
 ```

-  2. Created the function ```getlocation``` and used the API/ "https://wtfismyip.com/json" to get users location by their IP.
+  2. Created the function ```getlocation``` and used the API "https://wtfismyip.com/json" to get users location by their IP.
-  3. Created the funtion ```sts``` that gets the data we want to use from the API/ "http://api.population.io:80/1.0/countries".
+  3. Created the funtion ```sts``` that gets the data we want to use from the API "http://api.population.io:80/1.0/countries".
   4. Created the funtion ```gchart``` that uses Google Visualization as its API,
   the function also includes two other functions ```comparef``` and ```drawchart```.